 Intended learning outcomes: Explain the determination of rated capacity as the product of theoretical capacity, capacity utilization, and work center efficiency.
-Produce an overview on other capacity definitions and their relationship to each other, such as demonstrated capacity, productive capacity, protective capacity, excess capacity, idle capacity, and activation.

 Section 1.2.4 already presented basic definitions around work center and capacity.
 This chapter presents them in a more detailed way.